Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika Agrawal/Ritika_WD_NodeJsEvents.md

   <img src="https://res.cloudinary.com/djix6uusx/image/upload/v1606919137/event1_yuotht.png">
 </p>

-### Extend EventEmitter class
+### Extend/Inheriting EventEmitter class
-We can extend the constructor function from EventEmitter class to emit the events. <br>
+We can extend the constructor function from EventEmitter class to emit the events. we use util.inherits() method to inherit from EventEmitter class. <br>

 ```
 var emitter = require('events').EventEmitter;